BipinRana/Chess-Game/README.md

 The sounds are being used from [Chess](https://chess.com/).

 [Stockfish](https://stockfishchess.org/), the engine used for suggesting moves, is credited to its creators.
 Visit Stockfish's website for more information.

+Update:
+I’ve implemented a basic bot using the alpha-beta pruning algorithm for the easy mode, and integrated Stockfish for the hard difficulty.
+Additionally, I’ve added online multiplayer functionality, allowing players to compete against each other over the internet.